-We have also analysed and compared the 3D density models produced by two inversions.
-Figures 8 and 9 present the vertical sections along profile AA' of 3D density models produced by the inversion without a priori model and with a priori density contrast model, respectively.
-Similar vertical sections along profile BB' are shown in Figures 10 and 11, respectively.
-The outline of the a priori density contrast surface is shown by a solid line in Figures 9 and 11.
+Figures 6 and 7 present the vertical sections along profile AA' of 3D density models produced by the inversion without a priori model and with a priori density contrast model, respectively.
+Similar vertical sections along profile BB' are shown in Figures 8 and 9, respectively The outline of the a priori density contrast surface is shown by a solid line and the dashed line is the USGS basement.
+The basins are more clearly imaged by the guided inversion while achieving the same level of data misfit as the unguided inversion.